lewagon/data-setup/_partials/gcp_setup.md

 [GCP](https://cloud.google.com/) is a cloud solution that you are going to use in order to deploy your Machine Learning-based products to production.

+🚨 If you are a student of the **Part-Time Bootcamp**, skip this section for now! **GCP** offers $300 worth of free credits for a duration of 3 months.
+You do not want to activate your GCP account too soon 🙅‍♂️

 ### Project setup

 - Go to [Google Cloud](https://console.cloud.google.com/) and create an account if you do not already have one